DupieM/DuPlessisMarine_221326_BrightFuture/README.md

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* To implimate login function that alrady populates volunteer form with user data whne they log in
+* To implement a function that already populates the volunteer form with user data when the user is logged in
-* Linking the retails app of the places to my app and not to the online website
+* Linking the retailer apps of the stores to my app and not the online website of the retailer

 <!-- MOCKUPS -->
 ## Final Outcome